superfly/docs/rails/getting-started/index.html.md

 ### Deployment and testing

-By now it should be no surprise that deployment is as easy as `fly deploy` and `fly open`.
+By now it should be no surprise that deployment is as easy as `fly deploy` and `fly apps open`.
 Once that is done, copy the browser URL, open a second browser window (it can even be a different browser or even on a different machine), and paste the URL into the new window.